DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/README.md

 ## License and Usage

-This repository contains supplementary material for our ISCAS 2025 papers.
-It includes summaries and a demo.
-Any code is provided for academic viewing only and is not intended for reuse or redistribution, therefore no license is granted yet.
+This repository contains supplementary material for our ISCAS 2025 paper(s), including summaries and a demo.
+The code is provided strictly for academic viewing and reference purposes.
+It is not licensed for reuse, redistribution, or modification.

 © 2025 IEEE.
-IEEE owns the copyright of these papers.
+All rights reserved.
+IEEE retains copyright ownership of the published papers.

 # Citation